 After that, I tried to use the card for our regular expenses without increasing our spending.
 Sometimes opportunities arose to get additional points.
 For instance, my office hosted a large happy hour and a credit card was needed for the tab.
 I volunteered mine because I knew I would be reimbursed before my credit card balance was due.
 Triple points on restaurants meant this one happy hour translated into nearly 10,000 points for us.

-In a couple years we had enough points to cover most of our honeymoon so that we were truly relaxed on our trip.
+In a couple years we had enough points to cover most of our honeymoon so that we were truely relaxed on our trip.
 Not everyone would define this as a free trip since some work went into it, but we enjoyed the strategy and still use points to pay for some of our travel.